Tuesday, April 2, 2024

 Try to reduce the number of waypoints.

-You might end up with points in the odd location, like just off the highway etcetera, so always load the resulting route back into MRA Routeplanner or something similar and make sure the waypoints are exactly on the roads and not in the odd location.
+You might end up with points in the odd location, like just off the highway etcetera, so always load the resulting route back into MRA Routeplanner or something similar.
+Then make sure the waypoints are exactly on the roads and not in the odd location.

 gpsbabel -i gpx -f "d:\gpx\basis.gpx" -x nuketypes,waypoints,routes -x transform,rte=trk -x simplify,count=50 -o gpx -F "d:\gpx\simplified_50.gpx"